 For twenty-odd years, I've used my own personal heuristic to gauge whether a B2B software business was any good or not.
 We used to judge software by its elegance.
 We may come to judge it by its absence.

 After three decades, I am not sure my heuristic survives in an agentic world, where a UI is not a feature — it is redundant.
 Every minute a user spends navigating a menu is a minute the software has failed to do its job autonomously.
+The best AI-native products will be the ones you interact with least — they'll manifest as a notification, an auto-drafted reply, a completed task that was waiting for you when you arrived in the morning.
+The heuristic is inverting: a carefully designed interface is no longer a sign of sophistication.
+It is becoming an anachronism.

+Which, of course, throws into the bin the entire discipline of choosing and selecting software, along with 5-star software reviews for good measure.
 Agents with the appropriate levels of autonomy will select, in milliseconds, which skills and connections to employ in their Ghost UIs to get stuff done — and that will be a far more logical and clinical affair than a beauty parade.

 5. Per-seat pricing and price list innovation